 - Blog posts

 - Small event invitations (networking, speaking events, etc.)

 - Email & LinkedIn campaigns

 Once the team generates qualified leads, the sales discovery and client qualification process begins.
 This process is focused on engaging potential clients in friendly conversations, and inquiring about their interest, challenges, capacity to purchase a solution, and timing.

 Once a qualified potential client is found, an appropriate meeting or presentation is arranged by the sales executive and your partners and/or senior subject matter experts.
 Sales “hands off” the prospect to your consulting team to progress the relationship.
 Often, the sales executive will guide the process so partners and consultants follow up in a timely manner, ask the right questions, and receive negotiation support.

 This process generates more sales for your existing consulting team with a much shortened sales cycle.
 Your consultants can spend more time focusing on billable client work, generating higher productivity, while achieving the client growth you are looking for.

-FunnelProfit delivers onshore B2B Lead Generation Services that leverage high-quality content and multiple outbound channels.
-We guarantee delivery of qualified sales leads for your team while conducting business with integrity and quality.
-You can learn more about our lead generation services by scheduling a call with one of our experts here.
+FunnelProfit delivers onshore Lead Generation Services for consulting firms that leverage high-quality content and multiple outbound channels.
+Our experts deliver high-quality sales leads for your team while building your brand and market authority, and conducting business with integrity.